 In 1998, Saint Elizabeth Parish and Saint Thomas the Apostle Parish which shared the tradition of being founded by immigrant families in Corry's early days became the Corry Catholic Community under the care of one pastor, Father Joseph Finucane (1987-2000), who served the Catholic faithful of Corry.
 From this point on, both parishes continued to share a pastor.

-On February 13, 2017, the Bishop of Erie, The Most Reverend Lawrence T. Persico, issued a Decree whereby Saint Elizabeth Parish was merged and subsumed into Saint Thomas the Apostle Parish in Corry.
+On September 20, 2016, the Bishop of Erie, The Most Reverend Lawrence T. Persico, issued a Decree (with an effective date of February 13, 2017) whereby Saint Elizabeth Parish was merged and subsumed into Saint Thomas the Apostle Parish in Corry.
 The pastoral care of the Catholic faithful in Corry is provided by Saint Thomas the Apostle Parish, with Saint Thomas the Apostle Church being the primary church and Saint Elizabeth Church is now a secondary church.

 On October 30, 2019, the Bishop of Erie issued a Decree effecting the relegation of Saint Elizabeth Church (Corry) to profane but not sordid use.

 A farewell Mass was held at Saint Elizabeth Church on it's patron's feast day, November 17, 2019.

 On December 1, 2019, Saint Elizabeth Church, having been declared by Decree of the Bishop of Erie (dated October 30, 2019) to be profaned, permanently closed her doors, and all religious services at Saint Elizabeth Church ceased.